MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-train-and-cert.md

 *Applies to: Azure Stack integrated systems*

-The following training and certification opportunities are available to help you learn about Azure Stack and demonstrate your Azure Stack proficiency.
+Want to learn about Azure Stack and demonstrate your Azure Stack proficiency?
+Check out the following training and certification opportunities.

 ## Training